-We have been advised by the underwriter that it presently intends to make a market in the Notes after completion of the offering as permitted by applicable laws and regulations.
-The underwriter is not obligated, however, to make a market in the Notes and any such market-making may be discontinued at any time in the sole discretion of the underwriter without any notice.
-Accordingly, no assurance can be given as to the liquidity of, or development of a public trading market for, the Notes.
-If an active public trading market for the Notes does not develop, the market price and liquidity of the Notes may be adversely affected.
+While a trading market developed after issuing the Existing Notes, we cannot assure you that an active and liquid market for the Notes will be maintained.
+We have been advised by the underwriter that it presently intends to continue to make a market in the Notes after completion of the offering as permitted by applicable laws and regulations.
+The underwriter is not obligated, however, to make a market in the Notes and any such market-making activities may be discontinued at any time in the sole discretion of the underwriter without any notice.
+Accordingly, no assurance can be given as to the liquidity of, or maintenance of a public trading market for, the Notes.
+If an active public trading market for the Notes is not maintained, the market price and liquidity of the Notes may be adversely affected.